jundalisay/sp/content/en/research/socrates/simple-republic/book-7/chapter-3.md

 ---
 title: "Essential Subjects: Astronomy"
-heading: "Chapter 3 of Book 7"
+heading: "Chapter 3"
-weight: 1
+weight: 8
 c: "steelblue"
-description: "The study of physics and astronomy can augment the study of geometry by finding patterns in the heavens [This was later proven by Isaac Newton who invented Calculus and Physics from the observation of heavenly bodies].
-The movement of heavenly bodies are relative to each other and not exact [This was proven by Einstein's General Relativity]"
+description: "The study of physics and astronomy can augment the study of geometry by finding patterns in the heavens"
 author: "Socrates"
 icon: "Socrates"
 ---